 In so deciding, the Court has rejected the interpretation advanced by the Commission and the Council who argued, by analogy with the provision for extension of the two year period, that revocation required the unanimous consent of all the other Member States.
 This position was motivated by the fear that the withdrawing Member State could use the possibility of revocation to improve its negotiating position (possibly by revoking its intention to withdraw and resubmitting it).
 The Advocate General had proposed to deal with this possibility of abuse with a proviso that the revocation must be in good faith.
 The Court did not refer to this aspect of its Advocate General's opinion and leaves the issue of good faith open, emphasising only the need for democratic legitimacy of the revocation and that it must be "unequivocal and unconditional, that is to say that the purpose of that revocation is to confirm the EU membership of the Member State concerned under terms that are unchanged as regards its status as a Member State, and that revocation brings the withdrawal procedure to an end".

-The Court has therefore clarified the existence of the option for the UK to remain in the EU by democratically expressing its will to do so.
+The Court has therefore clarified the existence of a further option for the UK to remain in the EU by democratically expressing its will to do so.
+For further analysis of the judgment see here.

 Withdrawal without an agreement